Basheer22EE65R19/Artistic-Style-Transfer-Dashtoon/README.md

 1. **Training :**
    - The script takes command-line arguments for dataset path, style image, training parameters, and more.
    - It uses a custom implementation of the VGG16 model and the TransformerNet for style transfer.
+The model is in `models.py` file
    - Training involves optimizing the model's parameters using content and style losses.
    - Images are loaded from the specified dataset path, and style features are extracted from the style image.
    - The training loop saves checkpoints and sample images for evaluation at specified intervals.